 To design test cases, Path Coverage uses a program’s control flow graph, designed to identify execution paths within the program.
 A method called Cyclomatic Complexity is used to determine the number of linearly dependent paths.

-Finally, a test case gets generated for each path resulted from the according control flow graph and calculated cyclomatic complexity.
+Finally, a test case gets generated for each path resulted from the according to control flow graph and calculated cyclomatic complexity.

 Below are given the main differences, as well as what they imply in terms of effort and focused effort within developer teams.

-In this article we have given definitions of two categories of testing - White and Black Box testing, as well as testing types that fall into these categories and techniques of developing test cases for each.
+In this article, we have given definitions of two categories of testing - White and Black Box testing, as well as testing types that fall into these categories and techniques of developing test cases for each.

 Although each category has its own benefits and drawbacks, it does not mean that one is preferred to another.
-Both of these types are essential to complete system testing, and are applied at different times in a variety of ways.
+Both of these types are essential to complete system testing and are applied at different times in a variety of ways.